How a Charitable Remainder Trust Can Lower Your Taxes

 For California families with appreciated real estate, stock portfolios, or business interests, a CRT can solve a common problem: how to unlock the value of a highly appreciated asset without triggering a large capital gains tax bill.
 This guide covers how CRTs work, the two main types, their tax advantages, IRS payout rules, trustee requirements, and when a CRT makes sense as part of a broader estate plan.

-How Does a Charitable Remainder Trust Work?
+What Is a Charitable Remainder Trust and How Does It Work?

 A charitable remainder trust is an irrevocable trust authorized under Section 664 of the Internal Revenue Code.
 Here is how the basic structure works: